The Gunfighters (Doctor Who): Music

-This story is notable for being the first Doctor Who episode to contain musical narration, in the form of the "Ballad of the Last Chance Saloon".
+This story is the first Doctor Who episode to contain musical narration, in the form of the "Ballad of the Last Chance Saloon".
 It was sung by Lynda Baron and written by Tristram Cary.
-The ballad itself is included as an extra on the CD soundtrack release.
-The notion of commissioning original songs for Doctor Who would resume when the series was revived in 2005, beginning with "Song for Ten" in "The Christmas Invasion".
+The ballad is included as an extra on the CD soundtrack release.
+The idea of commissioning original songs for Doctor Who would resume when the series was revived in 2005, beginning with "Song for Ten" in "The Christmas Invasion".

 Broadcast and reception

 A common myth is that this story has the lowest ratings of any Doctor Who story.
 This myth likely stems from a misunderstanding of the difference between audience share and Audience Appreciation scores.
 The former indicates the size of the viewing audience, and the latter is based on a survey gauging the viewers' opinions of the programme.
 In fact the audience size for the serial ranged from 6.5 million viewers for the first episode, to 5.7 million for the last.
 However, the Audience Appreciation scores for the last three episodes equalled or went below the lowest scores for Doctor Who, with the very last episode, "The O.K.
 Corral", having a score of 30%, the lowest ever to date.

 That said, the story did post ratings that were disappointing by a number of different measures.
 The Gunfighters represented a significant decrease over the previous serial, The Celestial Toymaker, which had ranged from 7.8 to 9.4 million viewers.
 Each episode of The Gunfighters was also significantly lower than for the first 18 weeks of Season 3, wherein the lowest-rated week—at 7.9 million viewers—belonged to the episode "The Feast of Steven" from The Daleks' Master Plan.
 Each episode of the serial was also beaten by the serials which were respectively broadcast in similar April–May slots in 1965 (The Space Museum) and in 1964 (The Keys of Marinus).

 While not the lowest-rated Doctor Who story of all time, or even the lowest-rated Hartnell story, The Gunfighters did open a sustained period of significantly lower ratings for the programme that lasted almost the entirety of the remainder of the First Doctor's era.
 Beginning with "The O.K.
 Corral" — the very same episode that received the lowest Audience Appreciation figures of any Doctor Who episode — no Hartnell episode topped 6 million viewers until Episode 2 of his final story, The Tenth Planet.